Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression: Convergence and Excursion

 \section{Convergence and Excursion}

-In this section, we present theoretical insights into the dual dynamics of the DGD algorithm from which we developed the state-augmented algorithm.
-Similar to our treatment of the parametrized dual problem and the DGD algorithm in Section~\ref{sec:formulation}, we break down the Lagrangian into subproblems indexed by each network configuration $\h$ and work with a given $\h$ in our theoretical analysis [c.f.~\eqref{eq:param_lagrangian_decomposed}].
+We present theoretical insights into the dual dynamics of the DGD algorithm underlying the state-augmented approach.
+Following the separability argument in Section~\ref{sec:formulation}, we work with a fixed network configuration $\bbH$ throughout this section.